What we talk about when we talk about “safe havens”.

-With characteristic tact and intelligence, Diane Abbott, the new Shadow Secretary of State for International Development, inserted herself into the debate over intervention in Syria on Saturday night with a tweet accusing fellow Labour MPs (or ‘these people’, as she so charmingly put it) of wanting to happily-go-luckily bomb the place:
+Diane Abbott, the new Shadow Secretary of State for International Development, commented on the debate over intervention in Syria on Saturday night with a tweet accusing fellow Labour MPs of wanting to happily-go-luckily bomb the place:

-The article inspiring her searing analysis, is a cross-party outline by Labour’s Jo Cox and the Conservatives’ Andrew Mitchell of options for intervention.
-Obviously, as a former Oxfam Head of Policy and former International Development Secretary, they cannot hope to compete with Abbott’s vast understanding.
-What they also do not do, however, is advocate bombing Syria.
+The article inspiring her intervention, is a cross-party outline by Labour’s Jo Cox (a former Oxfam Head of Policy) and the Conservatives’ Andrew Mitchell (a former International Development Secretary) of options for intervention.
+Nowhere do they advocate bombing Syria.
 (The only governments bombing Syria, by the way, are those of Russia and, er, Syria).

 Cox and Mitchell advance proposals for three types of intervention to address the death and destruction: humanitarian, to meet the needs of refugees; diplomatic, to seek a political solution; and military, to establish ‘safe havens’.

 The prohibiting of military operations in particular areas has been a part of modern warfare since the 1930s.
 The Spanish Civil War, the Second Sino-Japanese War, and the Israeli War of Independence were the first conflicts to see their use.
 In 1949, they were formalised in international law under Article 15 of the Fourth Geneva Convention as “neutralized zones” for the protection of the sick and wounded (whether combatant or non-combatant) and non-combatant civilians.
 It was envisaged that they would be established ‘where fighting is taking place’ and would therefore differ from “hospital” and “safety” zones.